untoldengine/UntoldEngine/docs/proposals/GaussianSplatStreaming.md

 ## 4. Proposed design

-### 4.1 Container decision: new payload file, referenced from `.untold`
+### 4.1 Container decision: `.untoldgs` version 3, referenced from `.untold`

-The `.untold` reader reads the whole file into memory (`Data(contentsOf:)`, payload access by `subdata`) and validates a SHA-256 over every chunk payload on open (`UntoldReader.swift:223`).
-That is right for meshes and wrong for a payload that must be read by 16 KB ranges and never be fully resident.
-Its header is mesh-shaped and its production writer is the Python exporter.
+The engine already has a native splat container, a baker and a loader for it, and the format is declared a regeneratable cache whose version bump means "re-bake".
+So the chunked payload becomes **`.untoldgs` version 3** rather than a second format: same magic and extension, same `UntoldGSFormat.read` / `readHeader` entry points and `UntoldGSAsset` result, same `export` command and `bakeGaussianSplatProgressiveTiers`, same registration and streaming APIs.
+Version 1 and 2 files are rejected with `.unsupportedVersion`, which is the contract the format already states.

-So: the bulk splat data goes in its own file, **`.usplat`**, written by the Swift cooker and read by range through Metal fast resource loading or mmap, with per-chunk integrity instead of a whole-file hash.
-Everything the scene needs to know about a splat is small and stays in `.untold` as a new **core** chunk type, `gaussianAsset`: path to the payload, registration transform, mesh-twin link, budget table, window view cell and portal bake, skybox reference. `TileManifest` references it like a LOD level.
+Everything the scene needs to know about a splat beyond its payload stays small and lives in `.untold` as a new core chunk type, `gaussianAsset`: path to the payload, mesh-twin link, budget table, window view cell and portal bake, skybox reference. `TileManifest` references it like a LOD level.
 This mirrors how textures live in `.utex` and are referenced.
-One payload format for all four modes, never embedded, so there is one load path.
+One payload format for all four modes, so there is one load path.

+The `.untold` reader itself is untouched by the payload: it reads whole files and hashes every payload on open, which is right for meshes and wrong for a streamed splat payload.

-### 4.2 The `.usplat` payload
+### 4.2 The `.untoldgs` v3 payload

 Goals in priority order: any chunk loads on its own by byte range; a chunk lands in a GPU page with no CPU transform; the first read shows the whole asset coarsely; rotation and scale survive for LOD and re-encoding; SH is optional per device tier; an object file carries its registration and capture lighting.